tpascarella/sr50/docs/investing/investing-strategy.md

 - what else could you have done with that time?
 - how big an impact did that boost in return have to your overall financial picture?

-:::caution It pays less than minimum wage
+:::caution "Timing the market" pays less than minimum wage

 If you beat the market by 1%, but you only have $1000 total invested in stocks, that 1% boost amounts to an extra $10 per year.